liahnee/tandem-trivia/README.md

 * User has two methods to see the next question
     * click an answer choice (while correct answer is showing)
     * click question button
+* Live updates of the scores
+* Review previoius questions and answer choices for studying
 * Clickable buttons has changed background colors and pointer cursor on hover
 * Consistent placement of header and score components
 ### UI choices